Several conditions can cause bumps on the hand, including eczema, ingrown hairs, insect bites, and more. Treatment may depend on the cause.

 This article lists the most common causes of pimple-like bumps on the hand.
-It also describes their treatments and when to see a doctor.
+It also describes their treatments and when to contact a doctor or dermatologist.

-Potential causes of a pimple-like lesion on the hand include:
+Potential causes of a pimple-like bump on the hand include:

 These bumps can be so itchy that they disturb a person’s sleep.
 Scratching may provide temporary relief, but it increases the risk of infection.

-People with eczema may need to try several treatments before they find one that works.
+People with AD may need to try several treatments before they find one that works.
 A combination of medical treatments and home remedies may be necessary.

 Treatment options include: